Izod: Availability

 The main retailers for the Izod brand are department-store chains Kohl's, J.C.
 Penney, and Belk and online retailer Amazon.com, with secondary retailers being Bealls and Boscov's.
 From spring/summer 2020 to fall/winter 2021, IZOD products were also available online at Walmart.com.
 Other retailers where Izod products can be found may occasionally include some smaller regional department-store chains, off-price clothing stores (such as Ross Stores, TJ Maxx, Marshalls, Nordstrom Rack, or Burlington), warehouse clubs (such as Costco or Sam's Club), and regional or local clothing boutiques, although since 2021 the brand has significantly reduced its presence outside its core retailers.
 Until 2018, the brand was available at Macy's full-line stores, but the brand can still occasionally be found at some Macy's Backstage locations.
-In June 2024, the official IZOD website reopened to online orders, currently using Amazon's Buy With Prime service for Amazon Prime members to place orders.
+In June 2024, the official IZOD website reopened to online orders after a three-year hiatus during the transition from PVH to Authentic Brands Group and Centric Brands.